angelacummings/angelacummings.github.io/_stories/swing.md

 ---
 title: Swing, Or Don't
 image: SwingOrDont_photo.jpg
+summary: Luckless at the poker table, but invincible in Pinochle.
+He was the third base coach who never sent you home unless he knew you would be safe.
 ---

 Rick sent it to me, in a box with random childhood objects I had intentionally left behind in Montana all those years ago.
 The recent newspaper clipping was buried beneath a scattering of torn baseball cards, matchbox cars, and merit badges.
 Vern Hamilton, of Jefferson County passed away January 5…